ccaglak/snippets.nvim/readme.md

 # Snippet Format
 Snippets are defined in JSON files.
-Each snippet is defined as a JSON object with the following structure: snippet prefix should be alpha or alphanumeric otherwise it causes an error.
+Each snippet is defined as a JSON object with the following structure:

 ```json
 {
   "Console Log": {